-I was asked in 2010 to describe my workflow for processing images for posting on the web.
-I posted my revised workflow in November 2017.
+I first describe my workflow for processing images for posting on the web in 2010.
+I posted my first revised workflow in November 2017.

 Since then I’ve changed a few things, so I decided that I needed to update my blog with my latest workflow, using my latest Photoshop Action, which can be downloaded… more

 In a perfect bird photography world the subject would be nicely composed, well exposed and sharp with a nice out of focus background.
 If only that was always the case.
 Usually there are distracting elements in the shot, such as these… more

 Recently I was asked if I knew of a decent tutorial on Masking.
 I had a quick look via google but didn’t come up with anything related to bird photography Post Processing (Actually I didn’t look very hard)

 I decided that it would probably be easier if I tried to explain what I do in the hope that it would be helpful to him and maybe others as well.
 So here goes.
 Sorry but this is for Photoshop CC and Windows.
 I’m sure most of this can be done in PSCS6 and most of the commands are the same with Crapple… more

 I was asked recently on one of my posts how I replaced a blown sky.
 Here is my solution to the problem.
 It’s not the perfect answer but is how I do it, and it could probably be done a number of different ways.
 Sorry this is for Photoshop, but if someone would like to change it for other software packages and post on this thread, then please do… more

 I think I’ve lost count of the number of times I’ve heard someone say they haven’t done any post processing because they don’t know how to.